AlliBalliBaba/PixFace/README.md

 The generator produces realistic faces from doodles.
 The model was trained in python and exported for use in tensorflowjs.

-Try out the generator here: https://alliballibaba.github.io/PixFace/
+Try out the generator here: https://alliballibaba.github.io/PixFace/.
+The model was trained with 200 individual faces

 ![alt text](https://github.com/AlliBalliBaba/PixFace/blob/master/images/display1.jpg) ![alt text](https://github.com/AlliBalliBaba/PixFace/blob/master/images/display2.jpg)